SEAT Alhambra: Second generation (Typ 7N; 2010)

 The second generation SEAT Alhambra went on sale in October 2010.
-At 4.85 m long, it is 22 cm longer than the first generation: it is also 9 cm wider.
-Like the new Sharan, access to the middle row of seats is via sliding doors.
+At 4.85 m long it is 22 cm longer and 9 cm wider than the first generation.
+Like the Sharan access to the middle row of seats is via sliding doors.

 In February 2013 SEAT presented the Alhambra four-wheel-drive version featuring a permanent all wheel drive combined with the 2.0 TDI 103 kW diesel engine and a manual six-speed gearbox.

 In September 2015 the UK diesel models of the Alhambra were revised to meet the Euro 6 standards and the power outputs increased from 103 kW to 110 kW and from 130 kW to 135 kW.

 In March 2020 SEAT announced production of the Alhambra would end that month.